 In rare cases, individuals who are susceptible to vasovagal syncope (fainting from the sight of blood) have had fainting spells due to the sight of a particularly messy batch of meats.
-It’s no wonder those who are extremely squeamish can swear off meat all together and become a vegetarian.
+It’s no wonder those who are extremely sensitive will swear off meat all together and become a vegetarian.

-Do those individuals have a good reason to react that way?
-Are those red colored juices actually animal blood?
+But do those individuals have a good reason to react that way?
+Are those crimson juices actually animal blood?

 Close, But No Cigar

 Nope!
 Those juices are definitely not blood.
 They are slightly related, however.
-Those juices are actually myoglobin and sarcoplasm.
-Both are proteins found in found in the muscle tissue of most vertebrates and in almost all mammals.
+Those juices are actually water, sarcoplasm and trace amounts of myoglobin.
+Myoglobin and sarcoplasm are proteins found in the muscle tissue of most vertebrates and in almost all mammals.
 They’re related to hemoglobin, which is the iron and oxygen-binding protein in blood.
 However, the only time myoglobin is found in the bloodstream is when it is released following a deep muscle injury.

-Raw meat that is treated with nitrates and then packed & stored in a carbon monoxide atmosphere will take on a bright pink color, which is what many customers usually associate with “fresh” meat.
+Several larger companies have begun treating their meat with nitrates and then packing & storing the product in a carbon monoxide atmosphere.
+The carbon monoxide gas in the package slows the discoloration of the meat.
 Unfortunately, this is a deceptive marketing practice as it only makes the meat look fresh.
-The artificially-induced pink color can remain in the meat for a very long time, reportedly up to one full year.
+The artificially-induced pink color can remain in the meat for a very long time, up to one full year.
 Companies have been using this technique since early 2003.

 The easiest way to tell if meat is fresh is to always check the dates on the packages.
 This gives you a general idea about the meat’s freshness.
 The second is to feel the meat.
-For example, beef that is fresh will have a moist texture.
+For example, beef that is fresh will have a moist, almost soft texture.
 If it’s slimy or sticky, it’s beginning to spoil (or already has spoiled).
 Grey portions indicate the meat is in the process of spoiling, or has been frozen or refrigerated too long.
 If freezing caused the greyness, the meat is probably still good to eat but will have lost some of its flavor and will cook up tough.
 Also, be sure to smell the meat – if you smell a nutty or cardboard-like smell, the beef is spoiled.